ann-cooper/dev-slush-pile/content/posts/thinking_about_debugging.md

 1. Write down the problem as you understand it:

     Don't underestimate the power of communication!
-Writing helps to focus thinking: how many times have I answered my own question as soon as I typed it out to a colleague?
+Writing helps to focus thinking: if you've ever answered your own question as soon as you explained it to a colleague, you've seen this working.

 2. Ask yourself: "How would I write this code if this were the behavior I wanted?"